Ketel Marte Player Props: Diamondbacks vs. Mets

-On Tuesday, Ketel Marte (coming off going 0-for-4) and the Arizona Diamondbacks face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 4:10 PM ET.
+On Wednesday, Ketel Marte (.250 batting average in his past 10 games, with four home runs, five walks and 10 RBI) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 9:40 PM ET.

 Ketel Marte Game Info & Props vs. the Mets